Commbocc/hccdms/README.md

 ![GAP Grant Form](https://raw.githubusercontent.com/Commbocc/hccdms/master/images/gap-grant-form.png "GAP Grant Form")

-Click the "Create Grant" button below the form to save the Grant to the database.
+Click the "Create Grant" button below the form to save the grant to the database.

 ### Editing an Existing Grant
 Once logged in (see [prerequisites](https://github.com/Commbocc/hccdms#prerequisites)), browse to the <a href="http://www.hillsboroughcdms.org/gap/grants" target="_blank">Grant Awards & Proposals</a> page.
-In the far right column of the Grants table select the "Edit" link of the Grant you wish to edit.
+In the far right column of the grants table select the "Edit" link of the grant you wish to edit.

 Fill out the form with any desired changes.

-Click the "Update Grant" button below the form to save the Grant to the database.
+Click the "Update Grant" button below the form to save the grant to the database.

 ### Removing an Existing Grant
 Once logged in (see [prerequisites](https://github.com/Commbocc/hccdms#prerequisites)), browse to the <a href="http://www.hillsboroughcdms.org/gap/grants" target="_blank">Grant Awards & Proposals</a> page.
-In the far right column of the Grants table select the "Destroy" link of the Grant you wish to delete.
+In the far right column of the grants table select the "Destroy" link of the grant you wish to delete.
 A prompt will display asking you to confirm this action.

 ## Managing Blue Ribbon Database Models